ColinTheRobot/info-session-code-along/code_along.md

 <br>

 ![wedo](http://i.imgur.com/6Kce0ca.png)

+Using the same method as before, type your response to the chat box and/or type if you'd like to come off mic to share your response.

 1. Describe the request/response cycle in your own words.
 2. What are the three file types that compose a basic webpage (hint... we're about to build a site with these three types)?